nehCG/COMS4156-MVC-masters/README.md

     - 200 OK: Users deleted successfully.
     - 400 BAD REQUEST: If the `ids` array is empty or if any of the `ids` do not correspond to existing users.
     - 300 CUSTOM CODE: Represents business logic errors.
+    - 500 Internal Server Error: The server encountered an error
 - **Postman API tests**:
   - Delete users success: [View Screenshot](postman_API_tests/user/delete/DeleteUser_success.png)
   - Delete user does not exist: [View Screenshot](postman_API_tests/user/delete/DeleteUser_records_dne.png)